Photo by Tom Parkes

 Ruthlessly cut complexity.
 Before adding anything, ask: is this necessary or merely convenient?
 Can we solve this with what we have?

-Lean systems are adaptable systems.
-Complexity is the enemy.
+Simple systems are adaptable systems and complexity is the enemy.

 Avoid irreversible decisions.
 Cloud vendor lock-in.
 Proprietary frameworks.
 Tightly coupled AI providers.
 These are concrete that hardens and traps you.

-Use clouds for commodities—compute, storage, networking.
+Use clouds for commodity compute, storage, and networking.
 Abstract everything else behind interfaces.
 When something better emerges, you can switch.

 Systems That Track Everything